redis-developer/movify/README.md

 # Movify - **The Social network for Cinephiles**

 Movify is a website where people can get information about their favorite movies, and share collections with their friends.
-The platform is built using a powerful Redis modules like RedisGraph.
+The platform is built using a powerful Redis modules like Redis Graph.
 It allows to perform complex queries in Cypher, while writing short code.

 The app was built with FastAPI (Python), React (JS) and uses nginx as a reverse-proxy.